 Theme Park History: Boardwalk and Baseball Theme Park

-Boardwalk and Baseball was my introduction into the world of theme parks.
+Boardwalk and Baseball was my introduction into the world of amusement parks and theme parks.
 The short lifespan of the park was sad and I’ve always wished that it had stayed around so that I could have experienced it again as an adult.

-Boardwalk and Baseball was located outside of Orlando, Fl in Davenport at the corner of Interstate 4 and Highway 27.
-Right in the center of Florida.
+Boardwalk and Baseball was located outside of Orlando, Florida in Davenport at the corner of Interstate 4 and Highway 27.
+Right in the heart of Florida.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.